veepee-oss/gingerspec/README.md

 - [ReplacementAspect](https://github.com/veepee-oss/gingerspec/wiki/Gherkin-variables): Allows the use of variables in the Feature file.
 Variables are enclosed in ${}.

 - [LogTagAspect](https://github.com/veepee-oss/gingerspec/wiki/Gherkin-tags#log-tag): Allows comments in the feature file to be printed in console when tests are executed.

+- [JiraTag](https://github.com/veepee-oss/gingerspec/wiki/Gherkin-tags#jira-tag): This tag allows for the conditional execution of scenarios based on the status of the linked entity in Jira.
+It is also capable of updating the status of the given entity in Jira depending on the result of the scenario

 ## Steps